SysKitTeam/docs-point/governance-and-automation/permissions-review/manually-request-permissions-review.md

 # Manually Request Access Review in Syskit Point

-**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for an Microsoft 365 workspace - be it Communication site, Microsoft Team, Microsoft 365 Group, or OneDrive - checks whether permissions, given to users inside \(internal\) and outside \(external\) of company, comply with the organizational rules and guidelines.
+**Access review**, in the context of the Microsoft 365 environment, is an activity where a person responsible for a Microsoft 365 workspace - be it a Communication site, Microsoft Team, Microsoft 365 Group, or OneDrive - checks whether permissions given to users inside \(internal\) and outside \(external\) of company, comply with the organizational rules and guidelines.

 While the **Automated Access Review** was introduced in Syskit Point 14, Syskit Point 15 brings the **Manually Requested Access Review** to the table.